1. Study Regulations for Postgraduate Taught Programmes

 1.3.26 These mark scales must be applied by all Boards of Examiners except where the Director of Academic and Student Affairs has, following application from the School, granted exemption from their use.

 1.3.27 Special examinations are those for which any change from the normal procedures is proposed.
 These include cases where there is a change in the date, time or place of sitting an examination.
 Where special arrangements are made, the University reserves the right to make a charge to the student to cover any additional expenses that may be incurred.

-1.3.28 If students require special arrangements to be made, e.g. on the grounds of disability or ill-health or under the Guidelines for Flexibility for Elite Athletes (see Section X: Procedures), it is their responsibility to bring this to the attention of the University as early as possible.
+1.3.28 If students require special arrangements to be made, e.g. on the grounds of disability or ill-health or under the Elite, Academy and Sports Bursary Atheletes: Guidelines for Academic Flexibility, it is their responsibility to bring this to the attention of the University as early as possible.